pabasarak/CarND-MPC-Project/README.md

 where,
 •	x: Coordinate on the x-axis

-•	y: Coordinate on the y-axis.
+•	y: Coordinate on the y-axis

-•	psi: Orientation.
+•	psi: Orientation

-•	v: Speed of the car.
+•	v: Speed of the car

-•	cte: Cross Track Error.
+•	cte: Cross Track Error

 •	epsi: Orientation Error.